platformsh/platformsh-docs/docs/src/administration/web/configure-environment.md

 ![Environment URL and details](/images/management-console/env-url.png "0.25")

+While the environment is loading in the Console, a `Waiting for URL...` message is displayed instead of the URL.
-If your [default environment](../../environments/_index.md#default-environment)'s URL is missing and a `Waiting for URL...` message is displayed instead, follow these steps:
+If this message isn't updated once your [default environment](../../environments/_index.md#default-environment)'s information is loaded, follow these steps:

 1. Check that [you have defined routes](../../define-routes/_index.md) for your default environment.